Josh Jacobs Player Prop Bets for NFL Week 14 | Las Vegas vs. Kansas City 12/12/2021

 Season Stats

-- Jacobs has run for a team-leading 472 yards on 124 carries (39.3 yards per game) while scoring seven touchdowns.
+- Jacobs has churned out a team-high 472 rushing yards (39.3 per game) and scored seven touchdowns.

 - He has received 124 of his team's 276 carries this season (44.9%).

-- The Raiders, who rank 17th in the NFL in points scored, have attempted a pass 62.0% of the time while opting for the ground attack 38.0% of the time.
+- The Raiders, who rank 17th in the NFL in points scored, have dropped back to pass 62.0% of the time while opting for the ground attack 38.0% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Jacobs' matchup with the Chiefs.